Forgottenit/Online-Grinds/README.md

 <img src="Docs/2022-09-23 (7).png" style = height:150px;>

 # Future Features
--	Forms to submit to an accessible database
+-	Forms to submit to an accessible database that could be collected
 -	Examined the option of having a "Burger" menu on the Nav Bar, but I felt I would be more comfortable implementing this with JavaScript